 Meet Jack!
 Photo courtesy of Beetle House

-Let's make a 180º turn from the sweetness and light of American Girl and dive into the fun of Beetle House LA.
-If your child is more of a Wednesday Adams, this is the spot that delights.
+If your child is more of a Wednesday Adams than an American Girl, this is the spot that delights.
 The Beetlejuice-themed restaurant means everyone is dressed in (macabre) character.
 A variety show is the centerpiece of the entertainment, with Beetlejuice as the host, the show starts with the first seating and continues all night, so different times catch different parts of the show.The show has different characters and acts each night.
 The food is also themed, with Sweeny Beef (comes with it's own bloody machete to hack up the meat...) and Edward Burger Hands on the menu.
 Kids 12 and older are $55 per person, and under 12s are $20 for a three-course meal and the entertainment (tips and drinks are not included).
 There's no kids' menu, but plenty of kid-friendly options, like burgers, fries, and mac-and-cheese, as well as vegan and vegetarian offerings.
 It's Halloween here year-round!

 Yo don't need to buy Disneyland tickets to visit the Tiki Tiki Tiki Tiki Tiki room.
 (Is that song stuck in your head now?)
 Belly up to the bar (or table for the under 21s) at Trader Sam's, which is actually inspired by The Jungle Cruise ride, at the Disneyland Hotel.
 While parents will definitely enjoy the exotic libations (and the fun surprises that happen when certain drinks are ordered), kids love the enchanted atmosphere and island-inspired foods.
 Children are welcome until 8pm.
 As Trader Sam says, "These tropical delights won’t shrink your head—they just might stretch the belly."
 Look for little jokes and Easter eggs throughout the restaurant.
 Be warned that there may be a wait, as the restaurant does not accept reservations.